Apollo2233/horizon-freight-security-operations/README.md

 • Network Infrastructure Devices

 Security events from these systems are analyzed through the SOC monitoring platform to detect suspicious behavior and respond to threats.

----

 ## SOC Command Center

-The SOC Command Center dashboard provides real-time visibility into security alerts, active investigations, and threat activity across the Horizon Freight environment.
+The Horizon Freight Security Operations Center (SOC) dashboard provides real-time visibility into security alerts, ongoing investigations, and threat activity across the enterprise environment.

-Security analysts use the dashboard to monitor alerts, triage incidents, and coordinate response actions.
+Security analysts use this command center to monitor alerts, triage incidents, track investigation metrics, and coordinate response efforts.

 ![SOC Dashboard](screenshots/soc-dashboard.png)
+---
 ---

 ## Security Monitoring Capabilities